cybertechnica/confidential-computing-guide/docs/general/6_not_perfect.md

----
-sidebar_position: 6
----
-::: warning
+::: warning Under-development
-This project is still under development, every feedback and contribution on this project would be helpful :)
+This project is still under development, any [feedback and contribution](https://github.com/cybertechnica/confidential-computing-guide/issues) on this project would be helpful :)
 :::
 # Privacy and security concerns

 Many people raised several concerns about confidential computing and trusted computing.
 We can categorize these concerns into two parts :